-Note: This article was first published on 11 October 2019.
+Note: This review was first published on 11 October 2019.

 The MX Master 3 is the latest in a long line of revered productivity and general-purpose mice from Logitech.
 It is significant because, for the first time since 2015, it actually has a new design.